cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 to accommodate the method's execution and validator nodes might time out and prevote `nil`.
 The proposal, in this case, will probably be rejected and a new round will be necessary.

-Timeouts are automatically increased for each new round of a height and, if the execution of `PrepareProposal` is bound, eventually *TimeoutPropose*  will be long enough accommodate the execution of `PrepareProposal`.
+Timeouts are automatically increased for each new round of a height and, if the execution of `PrepareProposal` is bound, eventually *TimeoutPropose*  will be long enough to accommodate the execution of `PrepareProposal`.
 However, relying on this self adaptation could lead to performance degradation and, therefore, operators are suggested to adjust the default value of *TimeoutPropose* in CometBFT's configuration file, in order to suit the needs of the particular application being deployed.